-We all know that Hydrogen is found in sugar, proteins, and fats.
-But you might not have learned the other important role it plays as a building block for the human diet.
+Hydrogen is in sugar, proteins, and fats.
+But you might have yet to learn its other important role as a building block for the human diet.

-Hydrogen helps produce energy in the body in the form of ATP (Adenosine triphosphate).
+Hydrogen helps produce energy in the body through ATP (Adenosine triphosphate).
 We consume energy-giving food like carbohydrates, which are carbon, Hydrogen, and oxygen.
-Enzymes present in our body help in the digestion of food and break down complex food into simpler ones.
+Enzymes in our body help digest food and break down complex food into simpler ones.

 Hydrogen is responsible for slowing down the aging process of the body.
-Aging is caused by the substance present in the body called free radicals.
-Hydrogen is stored in our body's tissues, protecting us from the damage that free radicals do.
+Aging occurs by the substances present in the body called free radicals.
+Hydrogen is stored in our body's tissues, protecting us from the damage of free radicals.

 Molecular Hydrogen provides medical help to many people as it elevates oral medicine to the level of intravenous medication because of quick absorption and dispersion deep into the cells.

 The Molecular Hydrogen Ion is an ideal antioxidant molecule for oxidative stress in the mitochondria due to its small size.
 Therefore, drinking Hydrogen dissolved water improves the pathology of mitochondrial disorders and stimulates energy metabolism as measured by oxygen consumption and carbon dioxide production.

 Application of Molecular Hydrogen as a Novel Antioxidant in Sports Science

 H2 may be a potential alternative strategy for conventional exogenous antioxidant interventions in sports science.
-The purpose of this review is to provide evidence regarding the effects of H2 intake on changes in physiological and biochemical parameters, centering on exercise-induced oxidative stress, for each intake method.
+This review aims to provide evidence regarding the effects of H2 intake on changes in physiological and biochemical parameters, centering on exercise-induced oxidative stress, for each intake method.
 Furthermore, this review highlights possible future directions in this area of research.